Catalysis in Action via Elementary Thermal Operations: Qubit catalysts for qutrit systems

-Likewise, consider Fig.~\ref{fig:ext_points_123}, for an initial state $\border = (1,2,3)$.
-Here, we observe that $\clScetoqb$ overlaps almost entirely with $\clSto$, but neither is fully contained by the other.
-This qualitative characteristic is again observed in other initial states with the same $ \beta $-ordering.

-In Figures~\ref{fig:ext_points_213} and~\ref{fig:ext_points_123}, the set of states that go beyond $\clSto$ (yellow) highlights the additional advantage brought forward by CETO$_2$.
-In addition, the set of states between $\clSto$ and $\clSeto$ (pink) also has operational merits -- i.e., that there exist states which require genuine multi-level TOs to achieve, but can be achieved by an alternative pathway that involves only basic, JC-like interactions when a catalyst is present.
+In Fig.~\ref{fig:ext_points_213}, the set of states that go beyond $\clSto$ (yellow) highlights the additional advantage brought forward by CETO$_2$.
+In addition, the set of states between $\clSto$ and $\clSeto$ (pink) also has operational merits -- there exist states which require genuine multi-level TO to achieve, but can be obtained by an alternative pathway that involves only basic, JC-like interactions when a catalyst is present.
+A few natural questions emerge: for one, it would be interesting to see how the gap between CETO$_n$ and ETO changes with $n$ being the dimension of the allowed catalyst.
+In Sec.~\ref{sec:higherd_cat}, some hints for this question is given.
+A second question would be how would CETO$_n$ fare when compared to CTO, i.e. the \emph{catalytic} version of thermal operations.
+The question of a generally fixed $n$ is difficult to answer, however, in a follow-up work, we proved that the set of energy-incoherent state transitions reachable by CETO converges to that of CTO, for the special case when $n$ is allowed to be arbitrarily large.
+In other words, when any catalyst is allowed, catalytic elementary thermal operations are as powerful as catalytic thermal operations for incoherent inital states~\cite{Son23_hierarchy}.